San Marcos Growers LogoSan Marcos Growers

 This plant is native of central and southern Chile south into Argentina where it grows as a scrambling shrub or small tree in the temperate biome.
 The name for the genus comes from the Latin name used by Pliny for a nightshade and the specific epithet means "closely curled".
 It was likely a chance seedling that arose in the late 19th century at the Royal Botanic Gardens, Glasnevin (now National Botanic Gardens) in Dublin, Ireland and selected for its vigor, larger and darker colored flowers.
 It received the prestigious Royal Horticultural Award of Garden Merit (AGM) in 1993.

-This information about Solanum crispum 'Glasnevin' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Solanum crispum 'Glasnevin' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]